jampaniuday/OCI-Notes/Net-Networking.md

 An RPC is used to connect two VCNs in the different regions.

-An RGP is not a standalone object; it is created on a Dynamic Routing Gateway (DRG)
+An RGP (Remote Peering Gateway) is not a standalone object; it is created on a Dynamic Routing Gateway (DRG)

 The RPCs cannot have overlapping CIDR blocks.